johanhelsing/steam_dev_launcher/README.md

 - logs stdout and stderr to files in the working directory
 - logs the commands line args your game was launched with
 - set environment variables for your game
-- launch a custom executable instead of the one deployed through Steam.
+- launch a custom executable instead of the one deployed through Steam, but still forwards the command line args from steam.
 Useful if you want to run a debug build, but test with Steam invites etc.
 - logs the exit code for your game, useful if it crashes when loading dynamic libraries etc.
 - logs if the game was killed by a signal